MicrosoftDocs/azure-dev-docs/articles/intro/includes/scaling-load-balancer-aca-introduction.md

 * Load balancer app

-## Architecture for load balancing with Azure Container Apps
+## Architecture for load balancing Azure OpenAI with Azure Container Apps

 Because the Azure OpenAI resource has specific token and model quota limits, a chat app using a single Azure OpenAI resource is prone to have conversation failures due to those limits.